AyushJhin07/Automation/docs/operations/queue.md

 # Queue & Worker Infrastructure

-This service uses [BullMQ](https://docs.bullmq.io/) backed by Redis for all background job processing.
-The utilities in `server/queue/BullMQFactory.ts` centralize queue configuration so that every queue, worker, and queue-events instance shares the same connection parameters, telemetry, and defaults.
+This service uses [BullMQ](https://docs.bullmq.io/) backed by Redis for all background job processing when a Redis instance is available.
+The queue helpers in `server/queue/index.ts` select the BullMQ driver by default and fall back to an in-memory queue that mimics the BullMQ APIs used by the platform when Redis is unavailable.
+The utilities centralize queue configuration so that every queue, worker, and queue-events instance shares the same connection parameters, telemetry, and defaults.

 ## Environment variables